Quivers and moduli spaces of pointed curves of genus zero: Introduction

 {\bf Theorem.}

 It is natural to work over $\Spec\Z$ as the moduli spaces of pointed curves are defined over the integers, and so are moduli spaces of representations of quivers.
-However, we have to extend the construction of moduli spaces of representations of quivers in $\cite{Ki94}$ by constructing these moduli spaces over arbitrary base schemes (see theorem \ref{thm:modulireprquiver}):
+However, we have to extend the results on moduli spaces of representations of quivers in \cite{Ki94} to arbitrary base schemes (see theorem \ref{thm:modulireprquiver}):

-{\bf Theorem.} {\it For a finite quiver $Q$ with indivisible dimension vector and generic weight $\theta$ there is, over an arbitrary base scheme, a fine moduli space $\mathcal M^\theta(Q)$ of $\theta$-stable representations.}
+{\bf Theorem.} {\it For a finite quiver $Q$ with indivisible dimension vector and generic weight $\theta$ there is, over an arbitrary base scheme, a fine moduli space $\mathcal M^\theta(Q)$ whose $Y$-valued points correspond to $\theta$-stable representations over $Y$ up to isomorphism over a Zariski cover.}

+Here the main issue is less the construction of these spaces by application of the theory of GIT over arbitrary schemes \cite{Al14}, \cite{Ses77} to this problem, but more the proof that these GIT quotients for generic weights are in fact fine moduli spaces of quiver representations and the application of the necessary techniques, like the result of \cite{An73} in the proof of proposition \ref{prop:Rs-Mtheta-torsor}.

-To show the isomorphisms between moduli spaces of pointed curves of genus $0$ and limits of GIT quotients we consider the GIT quotients for generic weights as fine moduli spaces, which is natural from the quiver perspective, and compare the functor of the limit to the moduli functor of pointed curves via the following steps:
+To show the isomorphisms between moduli spaces of pointed curves of genus $0$ and limits of GIT quotients we use the interpretation of these GIT quotients for generic weights as fine moduli spaces and compare the functor of the limit to the moduli functor of pointed curves via the following steps:

-\ -- The functor of the limit associates to a scheme $Y$ the set of collections $(s^\theta)_\theta$ of $\theta$-stable representations over $Y$ for generic $\theta$ (i.e.\ corresponding to full-dimensional GIT equivalence classes) that satisfy certain relations coming from GIT classes of codimension one, see proposition \ref{prop:functorinvlim} and (\ref{eq:functorinvlim-QnPn}) at the beginning of subsection \ref{subsec:functor-limPnQn}.
+\ -- The functor of the limit associates to a scheme $Y$ the set of collections $(\phi_\theta)_\theta$ of morphisms (or equivalently collections $(V^\theta)_\theta$ of equivalence classes of $\theta$-stable representations over $Y$) for generic $\theta$ (i.e.\ corresponding to full-dimensional GIT equivalence classes) that satisfy relations coming from GIT classes of codimension one, see proposition \ref{prop:functorinvlim} and (\ref{eq:functorinvlim-QnPn}) at the beginning of subsection \ref{subsec:functor-limPnQn}.

-\ -- In proposition \ref{prop:functorinvlimQnPn} we express the relations between the representations $(s^\theta)_\theta$ in the limit functor by certain equations.
+\ -- In proposition \ref{prop:functorinvlimQnPn} we express the relations between the representations $(V^\theta)_\theta$ in the limit functor by certain equations.
 Whereas the original relations are local in the weight space, we have equations relating pairs of representations for all generic $\theta$.
 We can reduce these sets of equations by remark \ref{rem:restr-eq-theta-theta'}.